Chainless Foundation Stitches in Crochet

 Is a chainless foundation stretchier than a regular chain?

 Yes, significantly.
-A traditional chain creates a row of interlocking loops that don't stretch much.
+A traditional chain creates a row of interlocking loops that don't stretch much, which is why chain edges often feel tighter than the rest of the fabric.
 Foundation stitches build the chain and the stitch simultaneously, allowing the edge to flex in both directions.
 The difference is especially noticeable in garments and blankets.

 Can I use chainless foundation for every project?

 Nearly every project benefits from chainless foundations.
-The main exception is when a pattern specifically requires a firm, non-stretchy edge, such as the top of a structured tote bag.
+The main exception is when a pattern specifically requires a firm, non-stretchy edge, such as the top of a structured tote bag or a stiff brim.
+Some stitch patterns also use the chain as a design element.
+Otherwise, you can substitute foundation stitches into any pattern that starts with a chain.

 Why do my foundation stitches look uneven?

-The most likely cause is inconsistent tension on the chain pull-through.
+The most likely cause is inconsistent tension on the chain pull-through, which is step 3 in every foundation stitch.
 If some chain loops are tight and others loose, the bottom edge looks wavy.
 Focus on making that specific pull-through the same size every time.
+The stitch portion usually stays consistent on its own.
 Blocking also evens out minor irregularities.

 Which foundation stitch matches which regular stitch?

 Foundation single crochet replaces chain plus first row of single crochet.
 Foundation half double crochet replaces chain plus first row of half double crochet.
 Foundation double crochet replaces chain plus first row of double crochet.
+Use the foundation version that matches whatever stitch your pattern calls for in Row 1.
 There are also foundation treble crochet variations for taller stitches.

 Start Crocheting Without the Chain